richardschoen/howtostuff/system_job_tables_full.md

 If you change this setting, log off and log back on for any users who will run iForGit commands so the new job description settings get picked up.

-If you are still having issues with pending joblog you will need to do additionzl research to determine the cause before doing any mass source member exporting to Git with LIBSRCEXP or SRCTOGIT CL commands.
+If you are still having issues with pending joblog you will need to do additional research to determine the cause before doing any mass source member exporting to Git with LIBSRCEXP or SRCTOGIT CL commands.